 So when you head into Orange Theory, or Pilates, or Pure Barre, or any fitness class that didn’t exist 50 years ago…

 You’re carrying on a grand tradition of human beings seeking targeted fitness goals.
-And we’ve been doing that for at least 3,000 years.
+And as far as we can pin-point it, we’ve been doing this for 3,000 years.

-Human traditionalists believe that we’ve strayed from a lifestyle that was once sustainable, engaging, invigorating, and more healthful.
+There’s a common feeling among human traditionalists that we’ve strayed from a lifestyle that was once sustainable, engaging, invigorating, and more healthful.

 That’s not untrue – not by any means.